Roofing terms can be confusing.

 Underlayment is a roofing material placed on the roof deck to protect the roofing membrane from water infiltration and provide a secondary weathertight surface.

-This type of material can be a roll of asphalt-saturated building paper, a sheet of tar paper, or another kind of weatherproofing mat.
+This type of material can be a roll of asphalt-saturated building paper, a tar paper sheet, or another weatherproofing mat.

-Laminated shingles are a type of roofing material composed of two or more layers of asphalt-saturated fiberglass.
+Laminated shingles are roofing materials composed of two or more layers of asphalt-saturated fiberglass.

 These shingles are one of the most popular roofing materials on the market.